End-2-End-Technologies-Inc/libmodbus-e2e/README.md

 ### Overview of Packaging

-This repository contains files and tags for producing Debian packages.
+This repository contains files and tags for producing binary packages.
-RPM packages are not officially supported yet.

-Packaging files are maintained on the branch `debian`.
+Debian packaging files are maintained on the branch `debian`.

-Package tags have format `debian/vX.Y.Z-D`, which resembles package vesion, including "Debian version" component (see [Debian Policy Manual, section 5.6.12.2.
+Debian package tags have format `debian/vX.Y.Z-D`, which resembles package vesion, including "Debian version" component (see [Debian Policy Manual, section 5.6.12.2.
 Special version conventions](https://www.debian.org/doc/debian-policy/ch-controlfields.html#special-version-conventions) and [Versioning wiki page](https://wiki.debian.org/Versioning)).

+RPM packages are not officially supported yet, but branch `rpm` exists for that purpose.

 ### Releasing a new Debian package version